PROACT-team/Final-scripts/README.md

 to investigate the relationship between time-difference and survival
 time-diffenrence defined as _'Actual gastrostomy time' minus 'Predicted gastrostomy'_

-# Imputation
-## Missing data: proportion and pattern
-Imputation using iterativeImputer in scikit-learn

 # Gastrostomy prediction

 **Goal** :